-In his text, Paul uses a word for worship - latreia - that has its origin in Latin and has come to mean that to which one gives one's whole life.
+In his text, Paul uses a word - latreia - for worship that has its origin in Latin and in the verb form it meant to work for hire or pay willingly, but over time it came to mean that to which one gives one's whole life.
 Where used in the scriptures, it always refers to service to and worship of God.
-It is a service freely given for which, unlike working for a wage, no pay is received or even expected.
-We often hear the word voluntarism, where a person gives of himself freely in service to the community, but voluntarism still falls far short of the intent to which Paul applies the word latreia.

 Here, then, we can begin to grasp Paul's thinking: as Christians, we must dedicate all that we are to God, our whole lives, all that we do, else we fall short of true worship in the Christian sense.
-I have often referred to this as living our lives as if a prayer.

 To accomplish this, Paul says that we must undergo a radical change, a transformation.
-This idea is expressed through two Greek words that have as their root schema and morphe-schema meaning outward form that varies and the morphe meaning the essential unchanging shape or element of anything.
+The idea is expressed through two words in Greek that he uses.
+The first that has as its root schema, meaning outward form that varies, and the second that has as its root, morphe, meaning the essential unchanging shape or element of anything.

-As human beings we do change outwardly over time; we are not the same today as we were when we were teens; we change, we even change our dress for various occasions.
-That, according to Paul, is our schema; our outward appearance; and it is continuously changing.
+As human beings we do change outwardly over time; we're not the same today as we were when we were teens; we change, we even change our dress for different occasions.
+That, according to Paul is our schema; our outward appearance; and it is continuously changing.